ukmars/ukmarsbot/micro_alternatives/README.md

  * has an on-board regulator,
  * has an on-board USB to serial converter,
  * can be programmed without special equipment.
- * Good support for C, C++ and Forth programming languages.
+ * has good support for C, C++ and Forth programming languages.

-## Easy Update Options
+## What are the Easy Update Options

 Since then, robot builders have successfully used several other microcontroller boards with more modern processors.

-Currently three are documented here in some detail, and these specifically fit into the same pin-out of the Arduino Nano, with only minimal changes.
+Currently three are documented here in some detail, and these specifically fit into the same pin-out and form factor of the Arduino Nano, with only minimal changes.
 These are therefore the easiest to implement.

  * Cytron Maker Nano RP2040
- * Arduino Nano RP20-40 Connect
+ * Arduino Nano RP2040 Connect
  * Arduino Nano 33 BLE

 The RP2040 boards give the option of Micropython.
 The Nano 33 BLE board is also interesting.